-TUBALL™ graphene nanotubes (also known as single wall carbon nanotubes) are the most electrically conductive and strong material that can be used in the recipe of Li-ion batteries.
-This fact, together with their other unique properties such as high length-to-diameter ratio, flexibility and ability to create well-developed conductive and reinforcing networks inside active materials, allows TUBALL™ nanotubes to boost Li-ion batteries’ performance even at ultra-low working dosages.
+TUBALL™ graphene nanotubes (also known as single wall carbon nanotubes) have a set of unique properties, such as a high length-to-diameter ratio, flexibility, and the ability to create well-developed conductive reinforcing networks inside active materials.
+It allows TUBALL™ nanotubes to boost Li-ion batteries’ performance even at ultralow working dosages.

-This SEM image clearly shows that just 0.08% of TUBALL™ graphene nanotubes in NCM 811 active material fully covers the active material surface and connects the particles together.
+As it can be clearly seen in the SEM image, even 0.08% TUBALL™ graphene nanotubes in NCM 811 active material perfectly covers the active material surface and connects the particles together.

-Less than 0.1% of TUBALL™ provides higher energy density.
-This concentration is lower by 10–60 times than that needed when using multi wall carbon nanotubes or carbon black as a conductive additive.
+Less than 0.1% TUBALL™ provides higher energy density.
+This concentration is 10–60 times lower than required when using multi wall carbon nanotubes or carbon black as a conductive material.
 In a modern EV battery pack, 5 kg of conductive carbon black can be replaced by just 100 g of TUBALL™.

 Nanotube networks hold the cathode material particles together, increasing the bond strength between them.

-To facilitate the application of graphene nanotubes in LCO, LFP, NCM-based and other types of cathodes, OCSiAl has developed the ready-to-use product TUBALL™ BATT that contains well-dispersed nanotubes in various liquid carriers and that can be simply mixed in during standard manufacturing processes.
+To facilitate the application of graphene nanotubes in LCO, LFP and NCM-based and other types of cathodes, OCSiAl has developed TUBALL™ BATT—a ready-to-use product containing well-dispersed nanotubes in different liquid carriers that can be simply mixed in during standard manufacturing process.

 Batteries e-nabled by SWCNTs: present and future (Andrey Senyut, OCSiAl Energy)